albar965/littlenavmap-manual/src/en/OPTIONS.rst

 User Airspaces
 ^^^^^^^^^^^^^^

-You can select the path to the user airspace and file extensions to read. *Little Navmap* reads all OpenAir files with the given extension in the selected directory recursively into the user airspace database.
+You can select the path to the user airspaces and file extensions to read. *Little Navmap* reads all OpenAir files with the given extension in the selected directory recursively into the user airspace database.